use-ink/ink-docs/docs/intro/ink-vs-solidity.md

 ]
 ```

-Now, import the cross-contract to the main contract:
+Now, import the cross-called-contract to the main contract:

 ```rust
 // example